Symptoms of Type 2 Diabetes

 • Skin damage.
 Some people with Type 2 diabetes have patches of dark, velvety skin in the folds and creases of their bodies — usually in the armpits and neck.
 This condition, called acanthosis nigricans, may be a sign of insulin resistance.

-If you have any of these symptoms and are concerned about Type 2 diabetes, talk with your doctor.
-They may order a blood glucose test to check for prediabetes or diabetes.
+If you have any of these symptoms or are concerned about Type 2 diabetes, talk with your doctor.
+Blood tests can show if you have prediabetes or diabetes.

-Sources: National Diabetes Statistics Reportleaving site icon Centers for Disease Control and Prevention, 2022; Type 2 Diabetesleaving site icon Mayo Clinic, 2021; Diabetes Fast Facts, leaving site icon Centers for Disease Control and Prevention, 2023; Blood Sugar and Insulin at Work, leaving site icon Diabetes, American Diabetes Association, 2022
+Sources: National Diabetes Statistics Reportleaving site icon Centers for Disease Control and Prevention, 2026; Diabetes Basics, leaving site icon CDC, 2026; Understanding Type 2 Diabetes,, leaving site icon American Diabetes Association